 This is a richly diverse postcode, and that’s what gives the place its edge.
 On one corner you’ll find a boutique selling intricate sari silks, on another a Polish supermarket.
 Colindale restaurants, meanwhile, dish up fare from all around the world.
 One of the area’s most celebrated gastronomic attractions is Bang Bang Oriental, a blend of Asian street food, sumptuous massage parlours and a huge Chinese restaurant.

-Colindale Gardens is a new-build rental-only development from Redrow Homes Limited.
+One of best places to buy or rent in Colindale is Colindale Gardens, a new-build development from Redrow Homes.
 Offering a host of layouts, including studios, one to four-bedroom apartments, and three and four-bedroom townhouses, it’s a good option for families looking to move to Colindale.
 Help to Buy is available here, too.

 Find out more – read reviews from the HomeViews community by clicking on the Colindale developments below.
 Do you live in a residential development in Colindale?
 Click here to leave your review.